 WILLA'S BACKYARD TREENET

 Spring of 2019, 9 year old Willa got a TreeNet for her birthday.
 Constructed out of a large cottonwood tree that shades the back yard, the owners have placed climbing holds throughout the tree for an easy, fun access into the platform.
 This elevated hangout is the perfect complimentary piece to the jungle gym, tire swing, and trampoline located right below.

 Summer of 2017, my parents built their dream home overlooking the La Plata Mountains of southern Colorado.
 While helping with the house, my parents told me that they wanted a next-level cocktail lounge in the back patio area.
 I ended up making them a low level hangout with an amphitheater step entrance, allowing such easy access that even the 80+ year old grandparents enjoy using it.

-Summer of 2018, we had the opportunity to create a massive hangout overlooking the river.
+Summer of 2018, we had the opportunity to create a massive hangout overlooking the Florida river in Durango, Colorado.
 The owners reportedly have had 15 people and 15 dogs up in the platform at the same time.
 With a projector stand and sheet screen set up for late night movies in their TreeNet, this hangout has become a very popular spot to kick back and relax by the river.